Kong/terraform-provider-konnect/docs/resources/gateway_plugin_request_callout.md

 Optional:

 - `decode` (Boolean) If `true`, decodes the response body before storing into the context.
 Only JSON is supported.
+Default: false
 - `store` (Boolean) If `false`, skips storing the callout response body into kong.ctx.shared.callouts.<name>.response.body.
+Default: true

 <a id="nestedatt--config--callouts--response--headers"></a>